Ochiai Station (Hokkaido): Station structure

-The station has two platforms serving three tracks.
+The station had two platforms serving three tracks.

 History

 The station opened on 3 September 1901.

+In 2016, the section of the Nemuro Main Line between Shintoku and Higashi-Shikagoe suffered extensive damage due to heavy rainfall.
+Since then, a substitute bus service was put in place serving this section of the Nemuro Main Line.
+However, in 2024 it was decided that this station, along with the rest of the Nemuro Main Line between Furano and Shintoku, would be closed permanently effective 1 April of that year.

 Surrounding area

 There were Karikachi signal stop, Karikachi tunnel and Niinai Station between this station and Shintoku Station.
 In 1966 the old line was replaced by new line through Shin-Karikachi tunnel.